omoze3/PKI-Portfolio-OmozeIdehenre-/labs/week-03/submissions/lab-04-certificate-misconfigurations.md

 ---

 ## Scenario 4 — Missing Intermediate Certificate

+A server presents a certificate during a TLS handshake, but the intermediate certificate is not included in the chain.

+Question: What error would a browser likely display?

 **What error would a browser likely display?**
 The browser would show a trust or chain validation error, such as “Unable to verify issuer” or “Incomplete certificate chain.”